 Is Squarespace a better option than WordPress?

-I jumped headfirst into web design because I loved it so much (I am living my purpose).
+I jumped headfirst into web design because I loved it so much.
 I was learning all the things and quickly came to realize that, as a designer, I was being put in a box with my client websites.
 Yuck!

 When I made the switch to WordPress, YOWZA!
 My entire design world opened up and I haven’t looked back.